zacacollier/js-tutoring/README.md

 Another great, more computer-sciencey JS intro.

 * [Shunryu Suzuki quotes for motivation](https://www.goodreads.com/author/quotes/62707.Shunryu_Suzuki)

+### Environment Setup & Optimization
+##### The steps listed below are in numerical order, from **easiest-to-implement** to **more involved / time-consuming**.
+1. **"The Great Suspender" Chrome Plug-in** - Chrome's a massive RAMhog - ease the burden on your system memory with this plugin.
+2. **Remap `Caps Lock` to `Control`** There are different ways to do this depending on your system, but it's usually pretty easy - Google your OS version to find out how. macOS Sierra 10.12, for instance, allows you to easily remap `Caps Lock` from within System Preferences (arguably the only positive side-effect of their decision to abandon the `Escape` key on the new 2016 MacBook Pro).
+ - **"But why Caps Lock?"**
+  Being as `Control` is the default leader key for some very useful keyboard shortcuts on the command line (which, again, you're going to be using more and more from now on), and `Caps Lock` is so much more conveniently located.
+In fact, many of the first consumer-grade computer keyboards [shipped with the `Control` where the `Caps Lock` key is nowadays](https://donatstudios.com/UNIX-Keyboards).
+Besides, I bet you can count on one hand the number of times you've used `Caps Lock` in the past month... **;o)**
+3. **Upgrade and Customize your Terminal** Since you'll be spending so much time with the command line, I recommend you select a better Terminal emulator than the one that comes with your machine.
+  - **macOS**: Install [iTerm2](https://www.iterm2.com/) and [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH) for a much better CLI experience.
+I recommend using a minimal theme like [Avit](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes#avit)
+  - **Windows**: Install [Cygwin] and configure to your liking.
+4. **Start learning `vim`** This will be the most challenging change to implement in your development environment, but the longterm benefits you will gain from being able to **write code really fast** are absolutely worth it.
+There are many development environments and text editors out there, but the oldest and most widely-revered standbys are [Vim](http://www.vim.org/) and [Emacs](https://www.gnu.org/software/emacs/tour/).
+Both have strengths and weaknesses, an extended discussion of which would be outside the scope of this article.
+Vim is my favorite, for a number of reasons:
+  - **Lightning-fast editing capabilities** - the keymappings are weird at first, but [you'll be able to edit text much, much faster once you get used to them](https://youtu.be/4Z8YbjQvb3s).
+  - **Runs natively in a terminal window** - no need to constantly switch between text editors and terminal windows.
+  - **Lightweight** - This because Vim runs in the terminal.
+I'm pretty OCD about CPU / RAM usage; the fewer application processes I have running, the better.
+  - **Supported everywhere** - Lots of UNIX-based systems even come with Vim already installed.
+Not only that, but since the *configuration* is loaded from a regular plaintext file in the host's home directory, it's easy to backup and install from anywhere - for instance, I can host my `config` files on Github, pull in my `.vimrc` and load in my preferred settings.
+  The best way to transition is to **first install Vim bindings for your current editor**. **Atom**, for instance, has a package called **"Vim Mode Plus"** that's got all the basic functionality you'll need to get your bearings.
+This way, you'll be able to learn the basics - moving around, cutting / pasting text - but you'll always be able to fall back on the mouse when necessary.
+  I'll post a more detailed guide on how to get **just the right amount of customization** in your `vim` setup, so you can really soup up your development environment when you're ready.

 ##### More to come!
 I'll keep you updated on how we'll be using this repo to co-work on projects and exercises.